-Workers in certain jobs and industries are at greater risk of getting some diseases.
-You can prevent these diseases by getting vaccinated.
+Workers in certain jobs and industries are at greater risk of getting or passing on some vaccine-preventable diseases.
+These jobs include:

 - healthcare workers, including trainees and students

 - people who work with or are in contact with animals